-Whether you want to hit the stage, the beach, or turn heads in a t-shirt, creating muscular and defined shoulders should be a priority.
-The delt-to-waist ratio can create a jaw-dropping visual impact that competitors must focus on—and the rest of us shouldn't overlook.

-If you're a newbie to lifting, targeted shoulder training can give you the quick gains that will transform your physique in record time.
+Whether you want to hit the stage, the beach, or just turn heads in a T-shirt, creating muscular and defined shoulders should be a high priority.
+Competitors must focus on it, but even if you're new to lifting, targeted shoulder training can give you some quick gains that will transform your physique in record time.

-Adding mass to your quads or back is going to take time, but the three deltoid muscles of the shoulder are relatively small, and even a tiny amount of muscle can make an enormous difference to any physique.
+Adding mass to your quads or back is going to take time, but the three deltoid muscles of the shoulder are relatively small and even a tiny amount of muscle can make an enormous difference to any physique.

-As a former Ms. Olympia competitor, and a longtime trainer at Gold's Gym Venice, aka "the mecca," I've seen and performed countless shoulder workouts.
+As a former Ms. Olympia competitor and a longtime trainer at Gold's Gym Venice, aka "the mecca," I've seen and performed countless shoulder workouts.
 These are some of my favorites, starting with a workout for beginners and moving on to a hardcore routine only for advanced ladies.

 What Every Woman Needs to Know About the Shoulder

 The shoulder joint, also known as the glenohumeral joint, centers around the point where the humerus fits into an indentation on the scapula known as the glenoid cavity.
 Most of the muscles of the upper body connect around this joint, giving the shoulder a wide range of motion that is both a blessing and a curse.

 Why a curse?
 Because your shoulder mobility can sometimes enable you to lift with seriously sketchy form, whether you realize it or not.
 More than almost every other body part, using the correct form and increasing your weight conservatively is essential for saving wear and tear on this joint!
 Nothing will impair your progress like a shoulder injury.